MouseBiteLabs/Game-Boy-DMG-Color/DMGC-CPU-01/README.md

 ![image](https://user-images.githubusercontent.com/97127539/179893945-078252b8-437a-4313-877e-8917228ab814.png)

 *I know the symbols for the fuses and filters are incorrect.
 I needed an 0603 package for the board and was too lazy to assign the parts the correct symbols.
 But I guess technically… they are all resistors in some form.*
 -	As mentioned on the main readme, the DMGC uses the power switch to control the enable pin on the converters on the PWR board.
 Therefore, the battery voltage is always connected to the PWR board converter inputs.
 This way, system current does not pass through the switch, which can be dirty or oxidized and introduce unwanted voltage drops at higher currents.
 Using the switch to drive the enable line incurs a much smaller voltage drop due to the reduced currents.
-Through some brief testing, it appears that as long as your power switch in the on position has less than ~100 ohms of resistance, everything will operate normally.
 -	A downside of connecting the batteries directly to the input of the converter – as soon as the last battery completes the circuit by touching the terminals, the input capacitance is immediately charged up.
 This causes a considerably large inrush current – up to about 2 A by my measurements.
 In order to limit this inrush current, I utilize PTC1, a Polyswitch.
 This is a resettable overcurrent protection device.
 As current reaches 1 A, the resistance of the PTC will increase until power to the console is essentially cut off.
 For short bursts, like for the inrush current from the batteries, the resistance will return to it’s normally low value.
 Nominal operation of the DMGC should only see currents up to 250 mA at worst cases.
--	Furthermore, because the batteries are always connected to at least some of the system, the impedance must be as small as possible to reduce the amount of quiescent current that would drain the batteries.
-Therefore, the only things connected to the VCC net on any of the boards are capacitors, which should keep battery drainage to a minimum while the console is off.
+-	Furthermore, because the batteries are always connected to at least some of the system, the current draw while the switch is off must be as small as possible to reduce the amount of quiescent current that would drain the batteries.
 -	Because there is still a risk of the batteries being short circuited before reaching the PTC on the board, the positive battery terminal is immediately followed by a ~2.5 amp fuse to open the circuit if the batteries are accidentally short circuited.
 Also, F2 is in series with the output of the DC jack to protect from overcurrents if batteries aren’t being used to power the console.
 -	Pins 3 and 4 on the DC jack are normally closed when the AC adapter is not plugged in, and open when it is plugged in.
 This ensures the batteries and AC adapter cannot power the Game Boy simultaneously.
 -	Q1 is a P-channel FET used for reverse polarity protection.
 This is more efficient than a series diode because while the P-FET is conducting, there is a much smaller voltage drop than if a diode was being used.
 D1 is reverse polarity protection for the DC jack input, where efficiency is much less important than running on batteries.
--	R1 connects to the 5 V rail when the power switch is turned off, ensuring quick discharge and reducing the chance of strange operation during a slower power down.
+-	R1 discharges the 5 V rail when the power switch is turned off, ensuring quick discharge and reducing the chance of strange operation during a slower power down.
 -	U4 is a simple linear regulator for generating the 3.3 V supply necessary for the RAM and the CPU core.
 I considered using a SMPS instead, but the current requirements are so low, it seemed slightly overkill.
 -	The filters (EM6, 7, 8, and 10) are likely fine to exclude, but it doesn't hurt to include them just in case some weird high frequency components have the potential to screw something up down the line.
 I don't really have the capability (or desire) to properly test what effects removing them may have, but I suspect they're mostly for FCC compliance.
 -	Finally, there are five wires leading from the CPU board to the PWR board – VCC (battery voltage), VCC_SW (battery voltage after switch), DC_JACK (input from the DC jack), +5V (supply from the PWR board), and a GND reference.
 I also added test points for each of the three voltages as well for troubleshooting purposes.